vanus-labs/vanus-connect/connectors/source-aws-sqs/README.md

 ---
-title: AWS SQS
+title: Amazon SQS
 ---

 # AWS-SQS Source
+This document provides a brief introduction of the SQS Source.
+It is also designed to guide you through the process of running an SQS Source Connector.

-## Overview
+## Introduction
 A [Vance Connector][vc] which retrieves SQS messages, transform them into CloudEvents and deliver CloudEvents to the target URL.

-## User Guidelines

-### Connector Introduction
+## SQS Event Structure

-If the original SQS message looks like:
+For example, if the incoming message looks like:
 ```json
 {
   "MessageId": "035e183b-275a-44de-95df-f212be1ed4ea",
   "Body": "Hello World"
 }
 ```

-A transformed CloudEvent looks like:
+###
+The Amazon SQS Source will transform the SQS message above into a CloudEvent with the following structure:
 ``` json
 {
   "id" : "035e183b-275a-44de-95df-f212be1ed4ea",